2020–21 BYU Cougars women's soccer team

-The 2020–21 BYU Cougars women's soccer team represents BYU during the 2020–21 NCAA Division I women's soccer season.
-The Cougars are coached for a 26th consecutive season by Jennifer Rockwood, who was co-coach in 1995 and became the solo head coach in 1996.
+The 2020–21 BYU Cougars women's soccer team represented BYU during the 2020–21 NCAA Division I women's soccer season.
+The Cougars were coached for a 26th consecutive season by Jennifer Rockwood, who was co-coach in 1995 and became the solo head coach in 1996.
 Before 1995 BYU women's soccer competed as a club team and not as a member of the NCAA.
-Overall the Cougars have made the NCAA tournament in 20 of the 25 seasons that Rockwood has been the head coach.
+Overall, the Cougars have made the NCAA tournament in 20 of the 25 seasons that Rockwood has been the head coach.
 Joining Rockwood as assistant coaches are Brent Anderson (4th season) and Steve Magleby (3rd season) with volunteer assistants Rachel Jorgensen (6th season) and McKinzie Young (8th season).
 The Cougars came off of a season where they were first in the WCC and went 21–1–1, 8–0–1 in the WCC with the only loss coming to eventual College Cup Champion Stanford.
 The Cougars were picked to finish as champs by the WCC media.
 Due to the COVID-19 coronavirus, the women's soccer team practiced during the fall of 2020 and are playing a spring 2021 season with the NCAA Tournament also taking place in spring 2021.

 Media

-Television & Internet Streaming
+Television and internet streaming

 Most BYU women's soccer will have a TV broadcast or internet video stream available.
 BYUtv and WCC Network (the new name for TheW.tv) will once again serve as the primary providers.
 Information on these television broadcasts can be found under each individual match.